Labor’s return sparks super reform momentum as $3m tax nears reality

 The SMC reiterated its opposition to policies such as the Coalition’s push to allow super withdrawals for house deposits or permitting individuals to opt out of compulsory super, calling for these to be permanently shelved.

-While Mary Delahunty, CEO of the Association of Superannuation Funds of Australia (ASFA), has yet to address the election outcome, speaking to stakeholders last month, she similarly emphasised that superannuation is “not immune to erosion”.
+While Mary Delahunty, CEO of the Association of Superannuation Funds of Australia (ASFA), has yet to address the election outcome, speaking to stakeholders last month, she similarly said that superannuation is “not immune to erosion”.

 “It needs clarity.
 It needs consistency,” Delahunty said.
 “And it needs the political courage to say no to policies that may seem appealing in the short term but are fundamentally undermine long-term retirement outcomes.”